Donough MacCarty, 1st Earl of Clancarty: Cromwellian conquest

 On 15 August 1649, Oliver Cromwell landed in Dublin.
 He wanted to avenge the uprising of 1641, confiscate enough Irish Catholic-owned land to pay off the English Parliament's debts, and eliminate a dangerous outpost of royalism.

-In April 1650, Muskerry lost Macroom Castle, where his family had been living.
+In April 1650, Muskerry lost Macroom Castle.
 An Irish force raised by Fermoy and Boetius MacEgan, Catholic Bishop of Ross, tried to relieve the Siege of Clonmel.
 Led by Colonel David Roche and the bishop, this force passed by Macroom and camped in the castle's park.
 Macroom's garrison burned the castle and joined Roche's force, Cromwell sent Broghill to intercept the Irish, which were routed in the Battle of Macroom on 10 April.
 Clonmel surrendered to Cromwell in May.
 Cromwell had to hurry away to counter a threat from Scotland and passed the Irish command to Henry Ireton on 19 May.

 In April 1651 Ulick Burke, 1st Marquess of Clanricarde, appointed Muskerry supreme commander in Munster.
 Muskerry tried to relieve the Siege of Limerick, but Broghill intercepted and defeated him on 26 July 1651 at the Battle of Knocknaclashy (also called Knockbrack), near Dromagh Castle, west of Kanturk, the war's last pitched battle.
 Limerick surrendered in October.